 If you don’t have your access yet, join Planning Masher in the signup form at the bottom of the post.

 This is pretty much it for my travel journal setup this time.
-There are of course many other pages you could use for yours, so make sure to check them in my post on Travel Journal Page Ideas To Plan A Perfect Vacation.
+There are, of course, many other pages you could use for yours, so make sure to check them in my post on Travel Journal Page Ideas To Plan A Perfect Vacation.

 Plan With Me Video

 Finally, time to share my travel journal setup.
-I tried to use as little supplies as possible and make it pretty simplistic since that’s usually the look I’m going for in my travel journals.
+I tried to use as few supplies as possible and make it pretty simplistic since that’s usually the look I’m going for in my travel journals.